melpa/melpa/README.md

 specifies the module of a CVS repository to check out.
 Defaults to to `package-name`.
 Only used with `:fetcher cvs`, and otherwise ignored.

+- ':replace'
+specifies a list of search regular expression and replacement pairs to be performed on the packaged files.
+The replacement can be either a string or a quoted symbol.
+The allowed symbols are 'pkg-version for the version number that will be used to build the package; 'pkg-name for the package's name, or 'pkg-revision for the revision control system's present version.

 - `:files`
 optional property specifying the elisp and info files used to build the package.
 Automatically populated by matching all `.el`, `.info` and `dir` files in the